Dartmoor Explorations

 0. Map

-Sketch map showing the interpretation of Wheal Fortune.
-Note that the area sandwiched between the River Walkham and the wall (black line) running north-south (ish) is on private land.
-That said, there is plenty to see for any Dartmoor explorer.
+Sketch map showing the interpretation of Merrivale Bridge Mine / Wheal Fortune.
+Note that the area sandwiched between the River Walkham and the wall runnung north – south wall (black line) is on private land.

 1. Google Earth

 Google Earth view of Wheal Fortune.
-The location made more evident from the view of Merrivale Quarry in the bottom left corner of the annotated screen print.
+The location made more evident from the view of Shillabeer Farm at the top left of the annotated view.
+This post will explore the mine from north (Upper Dressing Floor) to south east (Lower Dressing Floor)

 2. Upper Dressing Floor a

 The Upper Dressing Floor is described in the Dartmoor HER (Tom Greeves) as being an artificial terrace with revetment wall to rear and stone-lined wheelpit below.
-The attached picture is where the author believes this description fits.
-It is located at SX54925 75570.
+The attached picture shows the dressing floor (square blocks in the centre of the picture and the wheelpit in the foreground).
+The dressing floor is located at SX54956 75681.

 2. Upper Dressing Floor b

-The description in the Dartmoor HER states “There is no launder embankment above the dressing floor and it is possible this floor was never used.
+The description of the Upper Dressing Floor in the Dartmoor HER states: “There is no launder embankment above the dressing floor and it is possible this floor was never used.
 Prominent tailrace running south-east”.
-The author is only 90% convinced this is the correct location as the HER states it is only 15m from the track, whereas in reality it is at least double that.
-That said, there is evidence of what looks like a wheel pit below.
+The Upper Dressing Floor is only 15m from the track.

 3. Wheelpit a